 » Stuff yourself with great Thai food for lunch!

 This was our lunch stop during the Destination Discovery tour and I’m so glad that they introduced me to this place.
-Besides, every dish that was served to us was bursting with bold flavors that made me want for more!
+Besides, every dish that was served to us was bursting with bold flavors that made me want more!

 TRIVIA: Krua Apsorn originally rose to fame when the owner, Chef Chanchavee Skulkant, was chosen to cook a meal for some of the members of the Thai Royal family.
 They enjoyed it so much that she ended up working for the mother of the King and for her daughter too!